 Because car accidents are such a common contributor to injury, RSD is likely to stem from damage caused by these events.
 RSD can be especially devastating to endure if you knew the condition could have been prevented if the other driver had behaved in a more responsible manner.

 If your RSD, or any other injury, was caused by another party’s negligent behavior, you need to contact an experienced attorney to pursue legal action against that individual.
-To learn more about RSD and your rights as an injured victim, call the experienced Indianapolis personal injury lawyers of the Hankey Law Office today at (800) 520-3633.
+To learn more about RSD and your rights as an injured victim, call the experienced Indianapolis personal injury lawyers of Hankey Marks & Crider at (317) 634-8565.

 Other medical diagnoses that are similar to RSD include the following: